u-boot/u-boot/doc/develop/devicetree/control.rst

 devicetree at runtime, for example if an earlier bootloader stage creates it and passes it to U-Boot.

-If CONFIG_OF_HOSTFILE is defined, then it will be read from a file on startup.
-This is only useful for sandbox.
+If CONFIG_SANDBOX is defined, then it will be read from a file on startup.
 Use the -d flag to U-Boot to specify the file to read, -D for the default and -T for the test devicetree, used to run sandbox unit tests.

 You cannot use more than one of these options at the same time.